jj1bdx/erlang-freebsd-port/README.md

 ## Notes

-If you build with Java support (such as jinterface), install the port `java/openjdk6` before the installation of this port.
+If you build with Java support (such as jinterface), install the default Java SDK port `java/openjdk7` before the installation of this port.
 Installing the OpenJDK as an dependency of this port will not work.

 For (9-STABLE) r251856 and earlier, consider applying the patch in FreeBSD PR `bin/171678` to compile the dtrace version.
 The patch is included under the directory `PR-171678-dtrace-patch`.
 See `PR-171678-dtrace-patch/fix-dtrace-build.md` for the further details.
 Note: this patch is no longer needed for the FreeBSD 9-STABLE r251857 and later; the PR 171678 code has been merged.